Muzietto/es6-lambda-calculus/README.md

 alas, using ES6 we cannot shift variables to the left (use Haskell for that...)

+throughout this README we will mix expressions in lambda-calculus notation with other ones in JavaScript/EcmaScript; you gotta pay attention whether the line begins with `def` or no keyword at all (λ-calculus notation), as opposed to starting with `var` (that's JavaScript)

 ### function applications

 #####  function-application := (function lambda-expression)